USS Oriskany: Construction and commissioning

 Beginning on 8 August 1947, Oriskany was redesigned as the prototype for the SCB-27 modernization program and torn down to 60% complete.
 To handle the new generation of carrier aircraft, the flight deck structure was massively reinforced.
 Stronger elevators, more powerful hydraulic catapults, and new arresting gear were installed.
-The island structure was rebuilt, the anti-aircraft turrets were removed, and blisters were added to the hull.
+The island structure was rebuilt, the antiaircraft turrets were removed, and blisters were added to the hull.
 Blistering the hull (also known as adding bulges) increases the cross-sectional area of a ship's hull, thereby increasing its buoyancy and stability.
 It also provides increased bunker volume.
 In the case of Oriskany, this would have been for aviation fuel.
 These features would have been crucial to a ship that had so much topside weight added after its original design.
-Oriskany was commissioned in the New York Naval Shipyard on 25 September 1950.
+Oriskany was commissioned in the NYNSY on 25 September 1950.